existencelabs/keystamp-whitepaper/README.md

 ## Process and data flow

-1. The issuing authority generates a master private key using the Bitcoin BIP32 standard.
+1. The issuing authority generates a master seed using the Bitcoin BIP32 standard.
 It is from this key that all subsequent keys in the infrastructure are derived.
 In our example, the regulator would be the issuing authority.
 This key can be made public by the issuer.

 2. The issuing authority generates (derives) sub-keys for its master key, which are assigned by the issuer to each of the “subordinates” in the hierarchy.
 These keys can be conceived as "certificates".